At UN, Britain to push internet firms to remove extremist content quicker

 British Prime Minister Theresa May, French President Emmanuel Macron and Italian Prime Minister Paolo Gentiloni will raise the issue at an event on the sidelines of the annual gathering of world leaders at the United Nations.

-Twitter Inc, Facebook Inc, Microsoft Corp and Alphabet Inc's Google are among the companies due to attend, the British U.N. mission said.
-The European Union has threatened legislation if they do not step up efforts to police what is available on the web.
+The European Union has threatened legislation if internet companies do not step up efforts to police what is available on the web.

 The British U.N. mission said May will welcome progress, but urge companies to go "further and faster" to stop groups like Islamic State spreading material that promotes extremism or shows how to make bombs or attack pedestrians with vehicles.